Shami297/LibraryManagementSystem-WebApi-/README.md

 dotnet ef database update --project LibraryManagementSystem.Infrastructure --startup-project LibraryManagementSystem.API
 ```

-This generates the schema in MSSQL directly from the entity classes — no manual SQL scripts required.
+The schema is generated entirely from the entity classes — no manual SQL scripts required.

 ### 5. Run the API